baby, it's cold outside: chicago & new york travel blog

 Mom and I order the chicken pot pie, and make conversation with a couple next to us tasting pies for their wedding.
 Did you know you could do wedding pies?!
 I didn't, but I've already decided that my future wedding will have pie instead of cake.

 For dessert, the waitress recommends pie flights.
 Pie.
 Flights.
 There are no words for how excited this makes me.
 It's literally the cutest thing in the world.
 She cuts three little slices from mini pies and puts them on a plate.
 I love it so much.
-I don't even know why.
 I order apple and sour cherry, chocolate chess, and espresso cream, and my mom orders the same but with PB&J instead of the espresso.
 All of them are so delicious.
 This was perfect.
 My day could end here and I would be content.
 I think one flavor of pie would have gotten monotonous; I think three tiny pieces was the ideal amount of pie.

 We decide to take the Hop-On Hop-Off bus again, this time to Skydeck Chicago.